Architecture

 The three layers

-1. The app + Solid runtime (JavaScript).
-Your components, signals, and effects.
-The universal renderer (src/renderer.ts) keeps a lightweight JS mirror of the tree — { id, parent, children[], … } — so that Solid's reconciler can read the tree structure without ever crossing the FFI boundary.
+1. The app + framework runtime (JavaScript).
+Your components and reactive state.
+The Solid/Vue/Octane adapters keep a lightweight JS mirror of the tree — { id, parent, children[], … } — so the reconciler can read tree structure without crossing the FFI boundary.
 Only mutations cross into native. setProperty runs through a dispatch table: className → style id, on* → the input registry, src → the texture registry, a style={{…}} object → per-key property ids (previous-value diffed).
 Anything unrecognized is a loud dev-time error rather than a silent no-op.

 2. pocketjs-core (Rust, no_std).
 The retained tree lives in a node arena (Vec<Node> + free list) with a generation counter, so a stale handle is a safe no-op rather than a dangling reference.
 Core parses the style table, resolves base / focus / active variants, syncs nodes into taffy, measures text, ticks animation tracks, and walks the tree into a DrawList.
 A CPU clip stage in draw.rs guarantees no negative or oversized coordinates ever reach a backend — axis-aligned quads are clipped with UV/color re-interpolation, rotated quads are Sutherland–Hodgman-clipped or culled.